 - IaaS-level monitoring: Collects metrics from CPU, memory usage, IO, network, VM states, and more, regardless of the underlying infrastructure

-- SSO and multi-Tenancy: Uses the Cloud Foundry UAA service to control access to apps and resources based on user roles and rights within the platform.
+- SSO and multi-tenancy: Uses the Cloud Foundry UAA service to control access to apps and resources based on user roles and rights within the platform.
 Multi-tenancy is implemented according to Cloud Foundry UAA roles.
 Dedicated shares of the solution are deployed to different spaces to collect metrics from the apps and services running within.

-|Software component version||Grafana v4.4, collectd v5.7.1, StatsD v0.8.0, Carbon API 0.8.0, and GoCarbon 0.9.1|
+|Software component version||Grafana v4.4.1, collectd v5.7.2, StatsD v0.8.0, carbonapi 0.8.0, carbon-c-releay 3.1, carbonzipper 0.73.2, and go-carbon 0.10.1|

-|Compatible Ops Manager version(s)||v1.9.x, v1.10.x, and v1.11.x|
+|Compatible Ops Manager version(s)||v2.2.x, v2.3.x, v2.4.x, and v2.5.x|

 - An AWS S3 bucket or WebDAV with credentials to store alert images from Grafana

-- CPU/RAM/disk resources for 7 VMs
+- CPU, RAM, and disk resources for seven VMs

 - Offline buildpack for collecting JMX metrics is unavailable.
 Only the online version of the buildpack from this GitHub repository can be used to collect JMX metrics from Java apps.